arjuns2020/pycateda/README.md

 # Import this -> from pandas_profiling import ProfileReport
 ![pycateda](https://miro.medium.com/max/658/1*0JSGjWN6mXIShXvkam-Q2A.png)

-# What does it do?
+# What does pycateda do?

 1. Read the data and returns a DataFrame
 2. Get a summary of basic descriptive analysis of the dataset